0

 How to get here: Take the fast train to Ashford, then it's a quick 10 minute branch line train journey to Charing.

 Experimentation is the name of the game at this North Downs vineyard - skin contact, wild ferments, amphora, pet nats you name it, they'll have a go at it.
-It's successful too - in London you'll find their wines everywhere from Padella to Portland.
-Tours take place on Thursday, Friday and Saturday and include a lovely tramp through the vineyards (or a tour of the winery in winter) followed by a tasting in their new tasting room.
+It's successful too - in London you'll find their wines everywhere from Caravel to Pied a Terre.
+Tours include a lovely tramp through the vineyards (or a tour of the winery in winter) followed by a tasting or you can opt for a self-guided tour and order a picnic to enjoy afterwards.
+Look out for the odd taco night too during the summer.

 Find a vineyard